junxit/us-congress-bills-111/metadata.md

 - 2009-04-21 — Introduced in House
 - 2009-04-21 — Introduced in House
 - 2009-04-21 — Referred to the House Committee on Education and Labor.
+- 2009-04-22 — Considered under suspension of the rules. (consideration: CR H4613-4615)
+- 2009-04-22 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+336.
+- 2009-04-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-04-22 — Mr. Tonko moved to suspend the rules and agree to the resolution.
+- 2009-04-22 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4613-4614)
+- 2009-04-22 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H4613-4614)